TedHusted/awake/awake.md/awake.md

 	“We didn’t find a phone either,” says Noah.
 “Maybe the drone carried them both away, yeah?”

-	“And Test Mode for the chair requires line of sight, meaning there was a drone at the pool,” added Tate.
+	“And Test Mode for the chair requires line of sight.
+So there would have been a drone at the pool,” added Tate.

 	New bubbles appeared on the board for ‘Test Mode’ as well as ‘Missing OBDC connector?’.